BeAPI/ACF-PHP-Recovery/Readme.md

-**Looking for a new maintainer.
-If you want to maintain this project, create an issue and I'll transfer the project to you.** I haven't been developing in WordPress for the last two years which means I'm becoming out-of-date with changes to ACF and WordPress.

 # Advanced Custom Fields v 5.0 Recovery Tool from PHP Export #

 Use this plugin to import fieldsets from PHP exports. <strong>Do not use this for your workflow of importing and exporting.
 Use it only as a recovery tool when you lose the original database and XML files.</strong>